 The primary purpose of the Salesian Mission Office is threefold:

-- To raise funds that support the works of nearly 30,000 missionaries including Salesian Priests, Brothers, Sisters and novices who assist poor youth and families in more than 130 countries around the globe, including the United States.
+- To raise funds that support the works of nearly 30,000 missionaries including Salesian Priests, Brothers, Sisters and novices who assist poor youth and families in more than 130 countries around the world, including the United States.
 Funds are solicited mainly from direct mail appeals and through government grants.
 The office also actively seeks sources of in-kind donations.

 - To build awareness of the Salesians of St. John Bosco, the second largest order in the Catholic Church.

 - To promote and encourage prayer and the principles of St. John Bosco, which are reason, kindness and religion.
 This is partly accomplished by a Chapel Building Program that builds places of worship in underdeveloped countries and through our seminaries, that offer a path to religious life.

 The life saving works that are funded by the Salesian Missions Office is due in great part to the love, compassion and generosity of the American people.